jessicaperdomo/jessicaperdomo/README.md

 - Graduated in Software Development from Cubos Academy.

 #### The goal is to change the world 🌎
-Lover of programming, games, music and geek culture in general 🎮
+Lover of programming, neuroscience, games, music and geek culture in general 🎮

 <div>
   <a href="https://github.com/jessicaperdomo">